RosinaT91/planet/README.md

 #  Planate description

-In this repo we ware exploring different planets.
+In this repo we were exploring different planet.

 ## Contact